dmitryrotay/haskell-raytracer/README.md

 ### Changes

-* Added types for Sphere, Ray and Intersection.
+* Data types for Sphere, Ray and Intersection.
 * Operations to find an intersection and a hit (first intersection) of a ray with a sphere.

 ### Thoughts